kirbykevinson/kirbykevinson.gitlab.io/content/journal/projects/lost-or-unlisted.md

 ## 2016/2017: TUSSE

 A modified version of ToberUberStobe with a shitton of local memes and nonsensical humor.
-A backup has been recently discovered, but I share it publically.
+A backup has been recently discovered, but I can't share it publically.
 Or can I?

-## 2017-04-22/2017-04-XX: LDJAM 38 entry
+## 2017-04-22/2017-04-XX: hctip

-Small video game that parodies Russian pseudo-patriots.
+Small video game that parodies Russian pseudo-patriots I made as an LDJAM 38 entry.
 It was completely wiped out with no backups left because I thought I'd get in legal trouble for some reason.

 ## 201X: CODEMAZE

-Maze video game, where you had to write code to progress.
-It was being made for some competition or shit, which I hated, and the project was abandoned on an early stage with only 0 to 1 possible backups left, to which I have to access.
+Maze video game, where you have to write code to progress.
+It was being made for some competition or shit, which I hated, and the project was abandoned on an early stage with only 0 to 1 possible backups left, to which I have no access.
 The game featured a Game Boy-like video memory structure, which you had to fill with bitmapped drawings.

 ## 201X: ToberUberStobe: The Movie

-It was just me doing weird shit on a "green screen" (actually, a wall, which I crappily cut off frame by frame in GIMP) on top of edited public domain backgrounds.
+Just me doing weird shit on a "green screen" (actually, a wall, which I crappily cut off frame by frame in GIMP) on top of edited public domain backgrounds.
 I still remember the plot (and it's awful), so I might publish it sometime.

 ## 2018: W\*\*\*\* of M\*\*\*\*\*\*\*